newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/food-truck-fire-permit.md

 summaryDescriptionMd: You must have a fire permit to cook in a mobile canteen or cooking trailer, such as a food truck.
 You need to apply for a permit and pass an inspection each time you set up at an event or specific location.
+issuingAgency: New Jersey Division of Fire Safety or your local fire department
 callToActionText: Contact My Local Enforcing Agency (LEA)
 callToActionLink: https://www.nj.gov/dca/dfs/pdf/fire%20directory_county%20summary/fire_code_enforcement_director.pdf
 ---